jgmenu/jgmenu/README.md

 Dependencies
 ------------

-jgmenu requires libx11, libxinerama, cairo, pango and librsvg.
+jgmenu requires libx11, libxinerama, cairo, pango, librsvg and gtk3

 jgmenu-parse-xdg requires libxml2

-If you're running openbox and tint2, you'll probably alread have these on your system.
+N.B. the gtk3 dependency is only temporary until we sort an xpm-parser.

+For Arch Linux users, there is an AUR package named "jgmenu".

 Getting started
 ---------------